josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

         ![In the Copy settings section, the Concurrency and Execution priority order fields are set to the previously defined settings, and are circled.
 At the top, the Save button is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image146.png "Copy settings section")

-19. After saving the Copy settings, select **Next** on the Summary tab.
+1. After saving the Copy settings, select **Next** on the Summary tab

-20. On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed.
+1. On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed

     ![On the Copy Data (bigdatalab-adf) page, in the left pane, Deployment is selected.
 In the right, Deployment complete pane, a list of tasks that passed displays.
 At the bottom, the live link to Click here to monitor copy pipeline displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image147.png "Copy Data (bigdatalab-adf) Deployment page")

-21. Select the **Click here to monitor copy pipeline** link at the bottom of the **Deployment** screen.
+1. Select the **Click here to monitor copy pipeline** link at the bottom of the **Deployment** screen

-22. Adjust the Start time in the window, as follows, and then select **Apply**.
+1. Adjust the Start time in the window, as follows, and then select **Apply**

     ![In the bigdatalab-adf / CopyOnPrem2AzurePipeline window, the Start time has been changed to 03/01/2017 12:00 am, and the Apply button is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image148.png "bigdatalab-adf / CopyOnPrem2AzurePipeline window")